Probing charged lepton flavor violation with axion-like particles at Belle II: Constraints

 The resulting constraints are shown in Fig.~\ref{fig:constraints_tau2lmissing}.
-For the kinematically allowed mass range, the constraint on BR$(\tau\to X l_\alpha)$ is slightly above $10^{-3}$ for both Scenarios 1 and 2, and the corresponding upper limits on $g_{\tau \alpha}$ are as strong as about $10^{-7}$ GeV$^{-1}$ at the low mass regime.
+For the kinematically allowed mass range, the constraints on BR$(\tau\to X l_\alpha)$ are about $1.4\times 10^{-4}$ for Scenario 1 and $2.6\times 10^{-3}$ for the second scenario.
+The corresponding upper limits on $g_{\tau \alpha}$ are as strong as about $4\times 10^{-8}$ GeV$^{-1}$ and $2\times 10^{-7}$ GeV$^{-1}$ for the two scenarios, respectively, at the low mass regime.
 After the limits described in Sec.~\ref{sec:constraints-tau3l}, these are the tightest existing limits.
 We note that they are valid for small diagonal couplings, so that the ALP decays inside the detector only rarely.

+It should be noted that the lepton-universality constraint will improve after the analysis of Ref.~\cite{BaBar:2009lyd} is performed with the large Belle~II data set.
+However, the results of Ref.~\cite{BaBar:2009lyd} are already limited by the systematics uncertainties, the improvement is expected to be modest.

+We notice that Ref.~\cite{Bryman:2021rtr} has also recast the BaBar search results to the upper bounds on BR$(\tau \to X l_{\alpha})$.
+In contrast to our treatment, which takes into account the experimental measurements of the ratios $R_{e\mu}$ and $R_{\mu e}$ of $\Gamma_{\tau\to \mu\nu\bar{\nu}}$ and $\Gamma_{\tau\to e \nu\bar{\nu}}$, the authors of Ref.~\cite{Bryman:2021rtr} worked on the partial decay widths of the two decay channels separately.
+As a result, our bound on BR$(\tau\to X e)$ is stronger than theirs by about one order of magnitude, while both works obtained similar constraints on BR$(\tau \to X \mu)$.

 The ALP couplings to the charged leptons can also lead to the decays $\tau \to l_\alpha \gamma$ via either one or two LFV couplings.
 In the case of two LFV couplings, the processes must involve the coupling $g_{\mu e}$, which we set to zero throughout the paper.
 Therefore, we focus on the combinations of one LFV coupling and one diagonal coupling.
 The relevant coupling combinations are $(g_{\tau\tau},g_{\tau e})$ and $(g_{\tau e},g_{e e})$ for Scenario 1, and $(g_{\tau\tau}, g_{\tau \mu})$ and $(g_{\tau \mu},g_{\mu\mu})$ for Scenario 2.
 Since we take $g_{\tau \tau} =0$ in this paper, we derive only bounds on the coupling products $g_{\tau e}\cdot g_{ee}$ and $g_{\tau\mu}\cdot g_{\mu\mu}$ from the experimental upper bounds BR$(\tau\to e\gamma)<3.3\times 10^{-8}$ and BR$(\tau\to \mu\gamma)<4.4\times 10^{-8}$~\cite{BaBar:2009hkt}, respectively.